Beyond IID: data-driven decision-making in heterogeneous environments: Analysis of SAA for integral probability metrics

-In this section, we develop a general analysis of the performance of SAA for different instances of data-driven decision making problems under heterogeneous environments, by relating the asymptotic regret to the generating class of the integral probability metric of interest.
+In this section, we develop a general analysis of $\UB_{\mathcal{I}}$ defined in \eqref{eq:uniform_bound} for different instances of data-driven decision making problems under heterogeneous environments, by relating it to the generating class of the integral probability metric of interest.